csswizardry/csswizardry.github.com/_posts/2016-06-01-improving-your-css-with-parker.md

    subtle but significant distinction.
 0. **Unfortunately Parker currently reports specificity incorrectly.** Katie and I are in active discussions about how best to tackle this, but for now it’s technically incorrect.
-In real terms—unless you have hellishly nested selectors using more than 10 classes—it shouldn’t impact you too much, but it’s certainly something to be aware of.
+In real terms — unless you have hellishly nested selectors using more than 10 classes — it shouldn’t impact you too much, but it’s certainly something to be aware of.

 With these points in mind, please remember: Parker is not failsafe; it is not